smxi/inxi/README.txt

 what inxi is doing before you get into it.

 OSX:
+Do not insult real BSDs by calling OSX a BSD.
+OSX is the least Unix-like operating system I've ever seen that claims to be a Unix, its tools are mutated, it's data randomly and non-standardly organized, and it totally fails to respect the 'spirit' of Unix, even though it might pass some random tests that certify a system as a 'Unix'.

-If you want me to donate my time supporting OSX, you have to pay me, because Apple is all about money, not freedom (that's what the 'free' in 'free software' is referring to).
-OSX is also the least Unix-like operating system I've ever seen that pretends to be a Unix, its tools are mutated, it's data randomly and non-standardly organized.
+If you want me to use my time on OSX features or issues, you have to pay me, because Apple is all about money, not freedom (that's what the 'free' in 'free software' is referring to, not cost), and I'm not donating my finite time in support of non-free operating systems.

 =====================================================================
 INXI FEATURES AND FUNCTIONALITY